EuroAssembler Index Manual Download Source Macros

 The verb, which follows object shortcut in method name, indicates the function of the method.
 Object constructors & destructors are named Create & Destroy, e.g. StmCreate, StmDestroy.

-Boolean flags (max.32 per class) are kept in object DWORD variable named .Status and manipulated with macros SetSt, RstSt, JSt, JNSt from library status32.htm.
+Boolean flags (max.32 per class) are kept in an object DWORD variable named .Status and manipulated with macros SetSt, RstSt, JSt, JNSt from library status32.htm.

-Zero-terminated (ASCIIZ) strings and macros which operate with such strings have their name terminated with dollar character $, see macrolibrary string32.htm.
+Zero-terminated (ASCIIZ) strings and macros which operate with such strings have their name terminated with the dollar character $, see macrolibrary string32.htm.

-Objects which have the property name, such as symbol, %variable, structure, program etc., usually keep their name in their first two DWORD variables: pointer to the object name .NamePtr and size of the name .NameSize.
+Objects which have the property name, such as symbol, %variable, structure, program etc., usually keep their name in their first two DWORD members: pointer to the object name .NamePtr and size of the name .NameSize.

 All case-insensitive names (registers, prefixes, machine instructions, pseudoinstructions, keywords etc.) are written in upper case here in EuroAssembler sources.
 Names of variables, procedures, macroinstructions are in mixed case.